Thomas of Erfurt

 Six works have been attributed to Thomas of Erfurt.
 In addition to the aforementioned grammatical treatise, whose full title is Tractatus de modis significandi seu Grammatica speculativa (ed.
 Bursill-Hall 1972), there are four short expositiones, or literal commentaries: on Porphyry's Isagoge, Aristotle's Categories, Aristotle's De interpretatione, and the anonymous Liber sex principiorum (Book of Six Principles).
 Finally, there is a very brief work of mnemonic verses for teaching grammar to schoolboys, Commentarius in carmen ‘Fundamentum puerorum’ (ed.
 Gansiniec 1960), although its editor believes that it is actually an anonymous abridgement of De modis significandi.
 In any case, Thomas's entire reputation derives from De modis significandi, which remains his only work to have been studied in any detail.

-De modis significandi proved to be so popular that it became the standard (and later, the representative) text for the Modist tradition (see next section).
-It exists in over forty fourteenth- and fifteenth-century manuscripts.
-A printed edition appeared in the late fifteenth century that was reprinted an incredible 11 times before its ‘definitive’ reprinting in Luke Wadding's 1639 edition of the complete works of Duns Scotus.
+De modis significandi proved to be so popular that it became the standard (and later, the representative) text for the Modist tradition (see next section), surviving in over 40 fourteenth- and fifteenth-century manuscripts.
+A printed edition appeared in the late fifteenth century that was reprinted a remarkable 11 times before its ‘definitive’ reprinting in Luke Wadding's 1639 edition of the complete works of Duns Scotus.

 subjects in which a demonstrative mode of knowing is possible are seldom taught in a demonstrative way, but descriptively [sed modo narrativo] … That is why Priscian states many conclusions for which he offers no reasons, but merely the authority of ancient grammarians.
 Accordingly, he does not teach, for only those who offer reasons for what they say are teachers.